 However, the ECHR found that her human rights had not been violated.
-There is the possibility of appealing to the Grand Chamber of the court.
-Her legal case is being supported by The Christian Institute’s Legal Defence Fund.
+An application for appeal to the Grand Chamber of the court was rejected.
+Her long-running legal battle, which has ended, was supported by The Christian Institute’s Legal Defence Fund.

 Sky News: Christian registrar loses European court case